-Salah has 15 years of Financial Services Experience and is Level 4 Diploma and Mortgage qualified.
+Salah has 17 years of Financial Services Experience and is Level 4 Diploma qualified.

-Having graduated at the University of Bradford he started his Co-op career at the iconic CIS building in Miller Street Manchester learning the Ethics and Values instilled in the society by the Rochdale pioneers.
-He worked at the Co-operative Bank from 2006 helping clients and their families with their financial affairs – many of whom are now his friends.
-Following the closure of the Co-operative Bank’s Financial Advice Service he came together with other like-minded people to be able to hold onto those Ethics and Values and deliver a much-needed service to our clients.
+Having graduated at the University of Bradford he started his career in financial services at the iconic CIS building in Miller Street Manchester learning the Ethics and Values instilled in the society by the Rochdale pioneers.
+Working at the Co-operative Bank from 2006 helping clients and their families with their financial affairs.
+Following the closure of the financial advice arm or Co-op Bank, Salah choose to become an Independent Financial Adviser, and has for the last 8 years been working closely with clients to advise and guide on their personal financial circumstances.

 Salah spends the majority of his time with his family and friends.
 His wife Saima and children Haroon, Musa, Hannah and Zayn ensure he is kept on his toes.
 He is committed to working in the community and takes on several voluntary roles to help the vulnerable in our society.
 He is a passionate football fan and enjoys coaching and supporting young children to enjoy sport and stay healthy.
 He can be seen juggling his shopping out of the supermarket in an attempt to help protect our environment from plastic bags and all things harmful to our planet.

 What is your proudest moment in Financial Services?

 Being able to help and support clients meet their goals.

 What is your favourite sport / past time?